-Source: Michigan Tech Vulnerability Analysis Updated Power outage info based on addition of generators
+Source: Michigan Tech Vulnerability Analysis

+Updated Power outage info based on addition of generators

 Overall, Michigan Tech's risk of infrastructure failure is considered moderate.
 The main campus is heated from steam generated by four boilers located in the university central heating plant, all of which are powered by gas or fuel oil.
 Natural gas is brought in over the local distribution system; if this system fails, the university keeps an inventory of No. 2 fuel oil on campus.
 If necessary, the university is capable of supporting both electric and heat functions with the fuel oil for approximately 15 days or supporting one of the two functions for approximately 25 days.

 The university's main campus electric service is supplied by the privately-owned Upper Peninsula Power Company (UPPCO) and four diesel generators (implemented in 2006).
-The generators provide campus electricity during peak hours and offer the university uninterrupted electric service.

-provide campus electricity during peak hours and offer the university uninterrupted electric service in the event UPPCO electricity fails.
+The generators provide campus electricity during peak hours and offer the university uninterrupted electric service in the event UPPCO electricity fails.
 Prior to the generators, the university experienced several power outages a year, but now failure has virtually been eliminated.